saurabh1088/notes/iOS/Persistence/CoreData.md

 The *.xcdatamodeld* file when opened in Xcode editor allows one to add entities.
 So basically *.xcdatamodeld* describes the objects of the object graph Core Data will eventually manage.
 These entities are represented by NSEntityDescription.

+Check files:
-Check file *UIKitLearnings.xcdatamodeld* in project https://github.com/saurabh1088/uikit
+1. *UIKitLearnings.xcdatamodeld* in project https://github.com/saurabh1088/uikit
+2. *LearningAppCoreDataUIKit.xcdatamodeld* in project https://github.com/saurabh1088/ios/tree/main/LearningAppCoreDataUIKit

 So we have a NSManagedObjectModel which is basically *.xcdatamodeld* file, this file contains one or many NSEntityDescription.
 NSEntityDescription are the entities which have properties represented by NSPropertyDescription.